 The Reality

 NBN only provides the connection to your home.
-Everything after that — the bandwidth, the routes, the international links — is built and paid for by your ISP Internet Service Provider The company you pay for internet access — like Telstra, Aussie Broadband, TPG, or Optus.
-They buy access from NBN and provide it to you.ISP
+Everything after that — the bandwidth, the routes, the international links — is built and paid for by your ISP.
+Cheap providers buy less bandwidth.
+You get what they pay for.

 What your NBN provider actually does